edgedb/edgedb/docs/guides/auth/index.rst

         Provider when we return our own authentication token.

 You’ll also need to set a callback URL in each provider’s interface.
-To build this callback URL, you will need the hostname, port, and database name of your database.
-The database name is ``edgedb`` by default.
+To build this callback URL, you will need the hostname, port, and branch name of your database.
+The branch name is ``main`` by default.
 The hostname and port can be found running this CLI command:

 .. code-block:: bash